-The GNC is responsible for oversight of the application of the DE&I Policy to the Board and the HCCC is responsible for the application of the DE&I Policy to the Corporation's executives and employees.
-The Committee oversight includes an annual review of the Corporation's objectives and progress in achieving these objectives and will be included in a Corporate Scorecard and CEO Objectives as appropriate.
+The GNC is responsible for oversight of the application of the DE&I Policy to the Board and the HRCC is responsible for the application of the DE&I Policy to the Corporation's executives and employees.
+The Committee oversight includes an annual review of the Corporation's objectives and progress in achieving these objectives and will be included in a Corporate Performance Scorecard and CEO Objectives as appropriate.
 The evaluation of the Corporation's progress will include a mechanism to include feedback from Equity Deserving Groups within the organization.

-A summary of the Corporation's current diversity distribution, number and percentage, is as follows
+A summary of the Corporation's current diversity distribution, number and percentage, is as follows:

-Position/Title Number of Women % of Women Number of Racial/Ethnic Diverse Persons % of Racial/Ethnic Diverse Individuals
+Position/Title Number of Women % of Women Number of Racial/Ethnic Diverse Persons % of Racial/Ethnic Diverse Persons

-Internal Director (1) 1 8% - 0%
+Internal Director (1) 3 25% - 0%

-Executive (2) 1 11% - 0%
+Executive (2) 1 10% - 0%

-Board of Directors (3)(4) 3 33% 1 11%
+Board of Directors (3)(4) 3 37.5% 1 12.5%

-- (1) An "internal director" is a senior management level position within the Corporation's organization which falls immediately below the position of Vice President. - (2) Includes the CEO, CFO, COO, Senior Vice President and Vice Presidents. - (3) Member of the Board of Directors. - (4) Based on the nine director nominees standing for election at the Meeting.
+(1) An "internal director" is a senior management level position within the Corporation's organization which falls immediately below the position of Vice President.

+(2) Includes the CEO, CFO, COO, Senior Vice President and Vice Presidents.

+(3) Member of the Board.

+(4) Based on the nine director nominees standing for election at the Meeting.

-In addition to the DE&I Policy, the Corporate Performance Scorecard for 2023 includes, as part of its ESG targets, the establishment of baseline measurements of direct and indirect employment of diverse talent and the development of a strategy to improve talent diversity within the organization.
+In addition to the DE&I Policy, the Corporate Performance Scorecard for 2024 includes, as part of its ESG targets, a focus on the Corporation's workforce culture, employee experience and diversity, equity and inclusion efforts.

-As of the date of the Circular, one of nine (11%) of the Board members, and zero of nine (zero percent) of the executives of the Corporation self-identify as Indigenous peoples; zero of nine (zero percent) of the Board members, and zero of nine (zero percent) of the executives of the Corporation, self-identify as members of visible minorities; and zero of nine (zero percent) of the Board members, and zero of nine (zero percent) of the executives of the Corporation, self-identify as persons with disabilities.
+As of the date of the Circular, one of nine (11%) of the director nominees and zero of nine (zero percent) of the Executives self-identify as Indigenous peoples; zero of nine (zero percent) of the director nominees and zero of nine (zero percent) of the Executives self-identify as members of visible minorities; and zero of nine (zero percent) of the director nominees and zero of nine (zero percent) of the Executives self-identify as persons with disabilities.

-Since 2021, in furtherance of its inclusion and diversity objectives, the Board engages search firms specialized in the recruitment of members of Equity-Deserving Groups to identify individuals as potential director nominees.
+Since 2021, in furtherance of its inclusion and diversity objectives, the Board engages search firms specialized in the recruitment of members of Equity-Deserving Groups to identify individuals from Equity-Deserving Groups and ensure they are included in the pool of prospects from which the GNC identifies potential Board director nominees.